guimorg/guimorg.github.io/_posts/2021-03-26-data-bytes-concept-drift-en.md

 For most machine learning problems (or the most classical scenarios) we are given a dataset (an historical and labeled dataset, consisting with $(X_{n}, y_{n})$) from which we learn from and develop a model (Gama et al (2013) usually refers to this as the *offline* scenario).
 For an online consumption scenario, this model receives data in a potentially infinite stream for making predictions ('mapping' the input space *X* for its corresponding output *y*).

-In a real-world scenario the **data is expected to evolve over time**, meaning a non-stationary: our environment is dynamic and is constantly changing in time.
+In a real-world scenario the **data is expected to evolve over time**, meaning non-stationarity: our environment is dynamic and is constantly changing in time.

 ### What is Concept Drift?